judexzhu/Learning-Terraform/terraform-basics/provisioning-on-linux.md

 apt-get -y install nginx
 ```

-It's just a simple bash shell script, which will run "apt-get update" first, then install the nginx.
+It's just a simple bash shell script, which will run "apt-get update" first, then install the nginx with sudo.

 provider.tf